b-emr/XamlVideo/README.md

 - Works online

 ## Usage
--First declare a #question_id that user wants to display.
+-First declare a {question_id} that user wants to display.
 -Then run the Url: 'https://xamlvideo.pakodemy.com/index.html/?{question_id}.xaml' -This Url contains a canvas and audio player that controls mp3 file and canvas skecthes.